dastasoft/react_course/README.md

 Fill the array in the statements you want, but in the end you must have a valid css.

-If you use in line style, it's a JavaScript object.
+If you use in line style, it's a JS object.

 ```javascript
 const style = {